Robust Multi-Agent Safety via Tube-Based Tightened Exponential Barrier Functions: Introduction

+We propose a control synthesis framework that couples ancillary robust feedback with nominal planning.
+Each agent uses a local feedback law to confine nominal–true deviations within a precomputed RPI tube, and the tube geometry is then used to systematically tighten the eCBF constraints enforced on the nominal trajectories, so that nominal feasibility implies safety of the true disturbed system.
+We embed these tightened eCBF constraints in a distributed MPC formulation, where the prediction horizon enables proactive collision/obstacle avoidance and yields a tractable local optimization with end-to-end guarantees of robust safety and recursive feasibility.

-The remainder of the paper is structured as follows: Section~\ref{Methodology} presents the multi-agent dynamics, derives the nominal control model, constructs per-agent RPI tubes around the nominal trajectories, and defines support functions to tighten the nominal eCBF constraints.
-Section~\ref{sec:MainResult} provides the tube-MPC with tightened eCBF inequality framework over fixed communication topology.
-Section~\ref{NUMERICALEXAMPLE} demonstrates the proposed framework via a numerical example with fixed communication topology.
-Section~\ref{CONCLUSION} summarizes contributions and potential future work.
+The remainder of the paper is organized as follows: Section~\ref{Methodology} introduces the dynamics, nominal model, RPI tubes, and support-function-based eCBF tightening; Section~\ref{sec:MainResult} presents the DMPC formulation with tightened eCBF constraints under a fixed communication topology; Section~\ref{NUMERICALEXAMPLE} provides a numerical validation; and Section~\ref{CONCLUSION} concludes with contributions and future directions.